yalidu/yalidu.github.io/_pages/about.md

 * I am happy to host (remote) undergradaute / graduate visitors.
 If you are interested in working with me, please feel free to send me an email with your CV.

- <i> ** <span style="color:red"> Hiring PhDs: </span>
- Multiple positions are available now in our group: PhD/M.S./Visiting Students.
+<span style="color:red"> Hiring PhDs:  Multiple positions are available now in our group: PhD/M.S./Visiting Students.
-We also support students/visitors with scholarships and grants, such as [CSC](https://www.kcl.ac.uk/study/funding/kings-china-scholarship-council-phd-scholarship-programme-k-csc). ** </i>
+We also support students/visitors with scholarships and grants, such as [CSC](https://www.kcl.ac.uk/study/funding/kings-china-scholarship-council-phd-scholarship-programme-k-csc). </span>

 # Recent News